Behavioral Interview Questions:

 Somebody once said that in looking for people to hire, you look for three qualities: integrity, intelligence, and energy.
 And if you don’t have the first, the other two will kill you.
 Think about it; it’s true.
 If you hire somebody without integrity, you really want them to be dumb and lazy.

 Our industry is overrun with fraudulent candidates, so showing you are an honest person is extremely important.
-Consider the following questions when preparing to demonstrate this soft skill.
+And attention to honest candidates – you can do silly things to look dishonest!
+Consider these questions when demonstrating this soft skill.

-• Give a specific example of a policy you did not agree with but conformed to anyway.
+- Give a specific example of a policy you did not agree with but conformed to anyway.
+[Tips: Did you respectfully express your concerns?
+Provide alternative solutions?
+Understand your limitations?
+Maintain your respect for authority?
+What was the outcome?]

 Leadership